sephii/taxi/doc/userguide.rst

 Installation
 ------------

-Taxi runs on Python 2.7, 3.4 and 3.5.
+Taxi runs on Python 3.5 and up.
 The easiest way to install it is by using pip::

     pip install --user taxi